Hello Book Friends!

 This series from my perspective inspired the likes of John Gwynne, Anthony Ryan, Brandon Sanderson, Patrick Rothfuss George R R Martin and more recent authors such as Brian Lee Durfee.

-Every aspect of this novel is deeply captivating , down to the flawless prose, the deeply immersive world building that unravels with each chapter that passes, the complex character progression and constant feeling of intrigue is overwhelming!!
+Every aspect of this novel is deeply captivating , down to the flawless prose, the deeply immersive world building which unravels with each chapter that passes, the complex character progression and the constant feeling of intrigue throughout is overwhelming!!
 It is without question a very character driven novel and you will become very attached to the totally unforgettable cast.
-You can get lost travelling through beautifully imagined dark forests scenes , stunning cities going deeper into rich lore and history that is totally enchanting and central to this series !!
+You can get lost travelling through beautifully imagined dark forests scenes , stunning cities all the while going deeper into rich lore and history , which is totally enchanting and central to this series!

 Tad Williams is a writer that has without question mastered his craft, everything in this series has been forged at the hands of a master story teller which you’ll see in the flawless execution.

-For me this is a stand out series from that era and I will be reading the follow up series’ set 30 years after the events of this series and all the series that follow in this world.
-I am currently reading the last instalment, a chonky 1400 page monster, which has already convinced me that this series will in doubt be in my top 5 of all time.
+For me this is a stand out series from that era and I will be reading the follow up series’ set 30 years after the events of this series, which is the Last King of Osten Ard and all the series that follow in this world.
+I am currently reading the last installment (MST), a chonky 1400 page monster, which has already convinced me that this series will in doubt be in my top 5 of all time.

 Has this book aged well?

-Here are some of the other wonderful works set in the world of Osten Ard…
+Here are some of the other wonderful works By the master of epic fantasy Tad Williams…

 OK, SO IT’S HUGE TRILOGY…Is it worth it?
 How does it compare to other series from that era?

 I would say that if you’re daunted by the size of other series from this era like Robert Jordans Wheel of Time, I think you will have a comparable experience with this series.
 I would argue that despite this only being a trilogy, I feel that Tad Williams has achieved as much as Jordan/Sanderson did in a 15 book series.
 I am not saying that it’s better, as I think everyone should read Jordan,but this series stands shoulder to shoulder in terms of its brilliance, if not surpassing Jordan in some aspects.
-For instance, Tad Williams will not spend two paragraphs describing the pattern on a member of the Aes sedai dress lol.
-I know how that flowery prose puts people off.
-Tad Williams prose as I mentioned earlier is flawless and totally poetic at times and he paints some scenes with total precision.
+The pacing in MST is as sharp as Williams prose and as I mentioned earlier, its utterly flawless and totally poetic at times and he paints some scenes with total precision.
+In my opinion Tad Williams is the better writer and will not spend two paragraphs describing the pattern on a member of the Aes sedai dress lol.
+But the technical execution of this series in comparison to Jordan, is superior in my opinion.
+Williams world building and the general pacing and overall the consistency in quality is as close to perfect as you’re going to get.
+I feel this is why Williams Memory, Sorrow and Thorn wins the day.
+But it’s important to say that I have huge praise for Jordan in so many respects.

 This is the perfect introduction to epic Fantasy from this era!
-That said even if you’re and experienced fantasy reader this will make you remember why you fell in love with this genre!!
+That said even if you’re an experienced fantasy reader this will make you remember why you fell in love with this genre!!

 If you have it already on the shelf, then I recommend turning to chapter 33, that chapter alone will sell this book to you if nothing else will !!